tymeklew/formula/README.md

 x + 5 = 10
 x = 5
-But thats later as well as quadratics and stuff like that and maybe even simultanius equations
+But thats later as well as quadratics and stuff like that and maybe even simultanius equations Also want to add stuff so you can parse equations from string and also maybe a macro for some cool stuff